snowflakedb/snowpark-python/README.md

 # -------------
 ```

-### Create a session and use the Snowpark pandas APIs
+### Create a session and use the Snowpark pandas API
 ```python
 import modin.pandas as pd
 import snowflake.snowpark.modin.plugin